ubports/docs.ubports.com/about/process/issue-tracking.rst

 be assigned.
 This also allows the use of GitHub's global filtering as a type of TODO list.
 For example, `this is everything assigned to mariogrip in @ubports <https://github.com/search?utf8=%E2%9C%93&q=is%3Aopen+org%3Aubports+assignee%3Amariogrip&type=>`_.

-Developers are asked to keep their list short and to keep the status of their issues up-to-date.
+Developers are encouraged to keep their list short and update the status of their issues.

 Examples
 --------